What’s a merit increase, and should your business use them?

 -

 Stay consistent.
-Your merit increase policy will fail if it’s not consistent.
-That’s because if an employee receives a merit raise for an outstanding performance one year but not the next, it’ll lead to confusion and resentment.
+Your merit increase policy will fail if it’s inconsistent.
+If an employee receives a merit raise for an outstanding performance one year but not the next, it will lead to confusion and resentment.

 -

 Align merit raises with company goals.
-You should determine which goals and behaviors you want to reward the most before you write out your policy.
+You should determine the goals and behaviors you want to reward the most before writing out your policy.
 In particular, ensure that each merit increase aligns with one of your organizational goals.

 Financial rewards are crucial for maintaining healthy retention rates and a productive workforce.